The History of East Cape’s Luxury Housing Boom

 Tourists now flock to Cabo San Lucas, a city that’s known for its abundance of activities and active nightlife.
-East Cape, however, is tourist attraction – but for different reasons.
+East Cape, however, is a tourist attraction – but for different reasons.

-East Cape is quieter, calmer, and more relaxed that Cabo.
+East Cape is quieter, calmer, and more relaxed than Cabo.
 Many compare East Cape to “Old Baja,” a time before development took over the area.
 The resorts on this side of the peninsula maintain a laid-back atmosphere, where there’s no need to rush.

 As for Rancho Buena Vista Hotel, the hotel that started it all, it’s still open.
 The iconic resort has remained true to its origin, with no TVs or fancy furnishings.
 It’s a remote, quiet hotel focused on hospitality and fishing.

-East Cape and its luxury housing boom
+East Cape’s luxury housing boom

 Baja tourism inspired luxury housing.
 As the rich and famous started visiting Cabo with regularity, luxury real estate wasn’t far behind.
 Cabo had the first influx of luxury homes and resorts, but East Cape real estate soon followed.

 Many of the prestigious homes were built near the Tourist Corridor, which is a 20-mile stretch between Cabo San Lucas and San Jose del Cabo.
-However, that area become popular quickly and buyers started looking for more secluded, high-end homes.
+However, that area becomes popular quickly and buyers started looking for more secluded, high-end homes.
 Enter East Cape real estate.

 The developments in East Cape offer some of the most impressive beach-side homes in the Americas.
 From grand residences with a view of the Sea of Cortez to picture-perfect casitas on sandy beaches with a super-yacht marina, East Cape real estate has as much diversity as it does amenities.